10 April 2009

 - DOSTEL: The DOSimetric radiation TELescope is a small radiation telescope.
 It continues to gather scientific data on the radiation environment outside the ISS.

 - EVC: The Earth Viewing Camera is a fixed-pointed Earth-observation camera.
-It carried out successful image acquisition sessions on 22 and 23 January.
+No image acquisition was possible during the week.

 - EXPOSE-E: This series of exobiology experiments is continuing to acquire scientific data.

-- MEDET: The Materials Exposure and Degradation ExperimenT (MEDET) is continuing to acquire continuous scientific data.
-On 19 January it was commanded to have an increased acquisition frequency.
-Data from this experiment will help to evaluate the effects of open space on materials being considered for future use on spacecraft in low earth orbit.
+- MEDET: The Materials Exposure and Degradation ExperimenT (MEDET) is continuing to acquire scientific data.
+Data from this experiment will help to evaluate the effects of open space on materials being considered for future use on spacecraft in low Earth orbit.

 - PLEGPAY: The PLasma Electron Gun PAYload is the study of the interactions between spacecraft and the space environment in low earth orbit, with reference to electrostatic charging and discharging.
-PLEGPAY was activated and Experiment 1 was deleted on 30 October in resolution of the latest ISS safety concerns.
-Ground teams are now analysing the outcome of the full memory dump of the PLEGPAY instrument that was performed.
 PLEGPAY is currently shut down.

-- TRIBOLAB: This series of experiments covers research in tribology, i.e. the research of friction in mechanisms and lubrication thereof under long-term open space conditions.
-The Ball Bearing experiment number 4 had been ongoing, though it is currently in thermal stabilisation mode to resolve an issue with the experiment shaft motor.
+- TRIBOLAB: Tribolab is currently not acquiring scientific data.
+Troubleshooting activities continue on the experiment’s shaft driver motor.
+This series of experiments covers research in tribology, i.e. the research of friction in mechanisms and lubrication thereof under long-term open space conditions.

 MISSE-6A and -6B